-In most cases, filing for bankruptcy will damage your score more than debt settlement.
+In most cases, filing for bankruptcy will damage your score much more than debt settlement.

-A Chapter 7 bankruptcy stays on your credit report for 10 years, and Chapter 13 for seven.
-Filing for either type of bankruptcy can also lower your credit score by 150 to 200 points.
+A Chapter 7 bankruptcy stays on your credit report for 10 years.
+Chapter 13 stays on for seven.
+Filing for either type can also lower your credit score by 150 to 200 points.

 Successfully settled debts are marked as “settled” on your credit report for seven years, but you won’t face as many restrictions during that time period when it comes to borrowing.
-Your credit score can also take a dip that’s just as bad as filing for bankruptcy.
+And your credit score may take a dip that’s just as bad as filing for bankruptcy.

 The danger is when debt settlement isn’t successful.
-If you’ve stopped repayments on your debt in anticipation of a successful settlement, you risk defaulting on your debts if it doesn’t come through.
-(You can continue paying your creditors throughout the settlement process, but most people don’t due to the expense).
+If you’ve stopped making payments on your debt in anticipation of a successful settlement, you risk defaulting on your debts if it doesn’t come through.
 You’ll mar your credit report and might be left with no alternative to bankruptcy.
+Of course, you can continue paying your creditors throughout the settlement process, but most people don’t due to the expense.

 Look out for debt settlement scams.